denten-books/plain-text/1-chapter.md

 nothing, one imagines a weightless totality of all representation, available immediately and everywhere.

-The weightlessness of text has other side-effects which we will explore throughout the book.
+The percieved weightlessness of text has other side-effects which we will explore throughout the book.
 For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation.
 Traditional controls like censorship and intellectual property rights become difficult to sustain.